• Skip to primary navigation

 Substitutions And Variations

 Pumpkin.
-You can make your life easy by using canned pumpkin.
+Canned pumpkins make life easier.
 Remember to choose a plain pumpkin, not pumpkin pie filling.

 Salt.
 It is not absolutely necessary to use sea salt.
 Any salt will do.
-If you are not allergic to corn, you can substitute regular iodized table salt (table salt generally has an anti-caking agent in it that contains cornstarch).
+If you are not allergic to corn, you can substitute regular iodized table salt (table salt generally contains a cornstarch-containing anti-caking agent).

 Spices.
 Try adding a little nutmeg or cardamom to this pudding.
 Mmmmm.